duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

-left (unneeded indent from 15px padding from first column and 15px padding from nested column) so that the reason why row has -15px margin (to fix eventual parent column padding) and you have to wrap row with `.container` class to compensate that (padding 15px) otherwise you will get horizontal scrollbar since body will be larger than 100% by 30px.
+left (unneeded indent from 15px padding from first column and 15px padding from nested column) so that the reason why row has -15px margin (to fix eventual parent column padding) and you have to wrap row with `.container` class to compensate that (padding 15px) or to add class `px-3`, otherwise you will get horizontal scrollbar since body will be larger than 100% by 30px.

 Bootstrap Media queries: